losamtz/axis-acap-tip-workshop/larod/larod-client/README.md

 ```

-### 8 - Export model and binary recently created to /tmp in the camera
+### 8 - Run inference with larod tool selecting backend, the model and input file (binary dog picture) for the model

 * Create output files before running inference of your model due to a permission issues since FW 12.
 It will be fix soon.
 For now this step is needed.